MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 First, confirm that you are not using MFA on the account used in the SMTP setup.

-Next, make sure that TLS 1.0 is enabled on the SQLserver and on the SMTP server.
+Next, make sure that TLS 1.0 is enabled on the SQL server and on the SMTP server.

 Then walk through the following articles:
 [Workflow Notification Email Troubleshooting – Microsoft Dynamics GP Community] (https://community.dynamics.com/gp/b/markpolino/posts/workflow-notification-email-troubleshooting-microsoft-dynamics-gp-community)